 Hanna and Jimmy had the most elegant and romantic wedding at Stoke Park Pavilion in Northamptonshire.
 They had created a day that felt like a Midsummer Night’s Dream and with it being on the longest day of the year, sublime weather and a gentle sunset, it really did feel like the midsummer just added to the occasion.
 I was lucky enough to stay just yards from the church at the most adorable B&B, The White House (seriously if you’re looking for a relaxing getaway, the folk here and the accommodation is just amazing) and walked to her parents house where everyone was getting ready.
 While Hanna was getting ready being pampered by hair and makeup artist Carolanne Armstrong, her bridesmaids and I popped over to a disused petrol station and her sister bought her VW Beetle.
 The girls looked amazing, like something out of a movie scene.
 At their Richmond Park engagement shoot, Hanna sneaked me a look on her phone of her gorgeous Jenny Packham Eden Dress and seeing her Mum’s reaction to her all dressed and ready to go was priceless!
 Hanna and walked down to the church and was greeted by excited villagers who had gathered to see her arrive.
 After their gorgeous ceremony, Hanna & Jimmy were blitzed by confetti before they headed off to their reception in a classic car.
 Stokes Park Pavilion is the most stunning venue, it was a still, hazy afternoon.
 Lawn games were in full swing, The Showhawk Duo were playing an epic set and the bubbles were flowing.
 The marquee looked gorgeous, with homemade Limoncello as favours, and Sarah and her team welcomed the guests for dinner and hilarious speeches that followed.
-After their meal we went for a little wonder to catch the sunset before their epic choreographed first dance.
+After their meal we went for a little wonder to catch the sunset before their epic choreographed first dance and I left the guys boogying away to tunes by epic DJ Mighty Fine Entertainment.
 Get ready to swoon, be romanced and smile your way through this thoroughly charming wedding day!

 I recently worked on a food photography shoot with the fab team at The Ferry House Inn who have just recently won Kent Dining Pub of The Year in the Kent Taste Awards.
 Vic and Alex wanted to have some photos that showcase the quality of their amazing food and captured the rustic feel to their venue.
 Their chef worked away on canapés, starters, main courses and puddings, all of which looked like works of art!
 Alex is known his breakfasts and I loved the setting but the roaring open fire.
 What I love about everything they do is that they source their produce locally, the chalkboard in the bar shows you where everything is from.
 It is clear to see the quality of their food and the passion that goes into creating something that fills the whole team with pride.
 If you’ve not experienced it yet, they are set in glorious countryside, near an RSPB reserve, overlooking the water towards Faversham and you’ll have a glorious time.
 You must book though to make sure you have your prime spot at this gorgeous location!